dingyuliang/prerenderready-javascript/README.md

 # prerender-jsready
-The JavaScript library for prerender ready, within jQuery, angularJS.
+The JavaScript library for prerender ready by tracking ajax call for both jQuery, angularJS.

 ## jQuery